 A church budget is a roadmap to help make planning your expenses easier.
 Many churches take a “use it or lose it” stance on money, trusting God to provide more when it’s needed.
 Though trusting in God to bless us is important, we still need to put forth effort on our own to think ahead.
-Proverbs 27:23 reminds us: “Be sure you know the sdfcondition of your flocks; give careful attention to your herds.”
-See more on this from Dave Ramsey
+Proverbs 27:23 reminds us: “Be sure you know the condition of your flocks; give careful attention to your herds” (NIV).

 Why Your Church Needs A Budget

 Studies show approximately one of every two churches in America is in debt.
 Taking a good hard look at your church’s debt is key to building a sound financial plan.
 But you can’t do that without first learning to budget.

 Why do churches need to budget?
 Churches handle their money using fund accounting, which has a focus on accountability rather than profitability.
 Nonetheless, budgeting remains important but with a slightly different focus than if you were preparing one for a traditional business.